For live delivery guarantee: if your temps are below 55 or above 85° the "Hold for Pickup" button must be checked above!

-Keep the habitat with either the lid up or if upside down on a screen or grate so the worms get fresh air.
+Keep the habitat with the cup upside down on a screen or grate so the worms get fresh air.
 If you'd like your worms to grow larger, keep them at 82°.
 Keep them at 55° to slow their metabolism when they're at the desired size (a wine cooler works great for this).

 Shake out the yellow little 'kernels', these are the droppings and will build up quickly